innermond/pd-css/README.md

 ### sass:watch

-It monitors any changes to files hosted in *src* directory and convert style.scss
+It monitors any changes to files hosted in *src* directory and convert file style.scss to style.css.

 ### css:up

 Minify style.css file (this file is the main css file, it collects all css needed for website).

-By FTP, moves style.min.css from *dist* directory to web location Into *bin* directory there are 2 file that need executable flag on.
+By FTP, it moves style.min.css from *dist* directory to the web location, which it is specified in .env).

+Into *bin* directory there are 3 file that need executable flag on.

-*    .env set your FTP credentials into terminal, so, the FTP actually now where to put style.min.css.
+*    *.env* set your FTP credentials into terminal, so, the FTP actually knows where to put style.min.css.
-*    .unenv unset credentials
+*    *.unenv* unset credentials.
+*    *.ftp* takes credentials from environment, placed there by *.env* and moves file stye.min.css from *dist* to final destination